decompme/decomp.me/README.md

 ## Contributing

 Contributions are very much welcome!
-We have a Discord channel in the [Zelda Decompilation server](http://discord.zelda64.dev).
+You may want to [join our Discord server](https://discord.gg/sutqNShRRs).

+### Storybook

+Use `yarn storybook` to run a Storybook instance on [http://localhost:6006](http://localhost:6006).
+This is useful for testing UI components in isolation.

 ### Linting